 Last but not least, there’s one more ingredient: the xantham gum used in dutch ready-to-heat pancakes.
 Xantham gum is used to thicken batters or final products.
 It helps stabilize the consistency.
 Again, not a must, but it most likely helps the manufacturer during the production process.

 It’s hard to compare nutritional value of these products.
 Your own pancakes may change a little in composition every time you make them.
 If you use the box the size of your pancake may be different every time.
 Also, when you make your pancakes at home you will still be using some sort of fat to make them, which adds to the overall nutritional content.Print

 - 200g flour (or a mixture of plain and whole wheat flour)

 - 200g milk

 - 1 tsp baking powder*

-- sugar (if you like, I often don’t add any)
+- 20g sugar (optional, I often don’t add any)

 - Mix the flour, baking powder and sugar.